ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/datacenter.md

 * `version` - The version of that Data Center.
 Gets incremented with every change
 * `features` - List of features supported by the location this data center is part of
 * `sec_auth_protection` - Boolean value representing if the data center requires extra protection e.g. two factor protection
-* `security_group_id` - If `create_default_security_group` is set, will be receive the value of that default group.
-This will become the default security group for the datacenter, replacing the old one if already exists.
-This security group must already exist prior to this request.
-Provide this field only if the `create_default_security_group` field is missing.
-You cannot provide both of them.
-Can only be set for update requests.
-* `default_created_security_group_id` - The ID of the default security group created for the datacenter.
-This field is only available if `create_default_security_group` is set to true.
 * `cpu_architecture` - Array of features and CPU families available in a location
   * `cpu_family` - A valid CPU family name
   * `max_cores` - The maximum number of cores available